hdkmike/docker-cimc/README.md

 ```
 The web interface is on port 5800 and the VNC server is directly on 5900.

+You will need to click through the Java prompts the first time.

 ## Configuration

 | Variable       | Description                                  | Required |